leelajk/Daily-Public-Transport-Passenger-Journeys/README.md

 School vs non-school days	Effect of school periods on other services Weekday vs weekend demand	Operational load variation Year-wise behavior of “Other” category	Long-term classification patterns or anomalies

 # Forecasting Approach
 Chosen Model — SARIMA

 SARIMA is used because it:

-Captures weekly seasonality
+- Captures weekly seasonality

-Models long-term trends and autocorrelation
+- Models long-term trends and autocorrelation

-Handles non-stationary behavior through differencing
+- Handles non-stationary behavior through differencing

-The model is run separately for each route to generate route-specific predictions.
+- The model is run separately for each route to generate route-specific predictions.

-Model Configuration
+# Model Configuration
 order = (1, 1, 1)
-seasonal_order = (0, 1, 1, 7)   # weekly cycle
+seasonal_order = (0, 1, 1, 7)
 forecast_days = 7
-test_window = 60                # used for evaluation
+test_window = 60

-Fallback Strategy

-If SARIMA fails to fit a route due to instability, the algorithm uses last-week replication to ensure uninterrupted forecasting.

 # Output
 - Forecast table — predicted ridership for all routes for the next 7 days
 - Forecast plot — trend lines per route
 - Evaluation metrics — RMSE and MAPE for test window
 - Insights for scheduling and resource optimization

 # Business Insights Generated
 The forecast and EDA provide data-driven decision support, such as:

-Add more buses during school periods and weekday peaks
+- Add more buses during school periods and weekday peaks

-Reduce fleet deployment on weekends and school holidays
+- Reduce fleet deployment on weekends and school holidays

-Reassign idle buses to high-demand routes
+- Reassign idle buses to high-demand routes

-Identify potential data quality gaps from the rising “Other” category
+- Identify potential data quality gaps from the rising “Other” category

 # Future Improvements

 Some meaningful extensions that can be added:

-Hyperparameter tuning and model comparison (SARIMA vs Prophet vs LSTM)
+- Hyperparameter tuning and model comparison (SARIMA vs Prophet vs LSTM)

-Holiday/event tagging to improve forecast accuracy
+- Holiday/event tagging to improve forecast accuracy

-Real-time scheduling dashboard using Flask/Streamlit
+- Real-time scheduling dashboard using Flask/Streamlit

-Clustering of routes based on demand similarity
+- Clustering of routes based on demand similarity